 Gradually move your baby’s bedtime later by 10-15 minutes every few days.
 This gentle adjustment should stop them from getting overtired and hopefully prevent them from waking at 5am on Sunday morning!

-Keep bedtime consistent
+Keep the bedtime routine consistent

 Let your baby know its bedtime with a consistent routine.
 It doesn’t have to be anything fancy or long.
 Just a way to signal to your baby that it is now time for bed.
+An optimal length for a bedtime routine is around 15-30 minutes.
+Any shorter and your baby may not have time to wind down and any longer and your baby may become overtired.
+A bath, massage and short story are a good start.

 Get as much light exposure as possible during the day

 Light and most importantly sunlight helps to set our circadian rhythm.
 Exposing your baby to as much natural light during the day will send signals to their brain that it is day time and time to be awake.
 If you baby is mobile letting them get exercise during the day will also send ‘awake time’ messages.
+If your baby regularly wakes at 5am exposing them to an hour of sunlight at around 3pm can help adjust their body clock.

 Keep night time dark

 This is much easier in the winter but keeping your baby’s room dark overnight and not exposing them to too many bright lights before bed sends the signals to your baby’s brain that it is now night time.
 Darkness stimulates humans to produce a hormone called melatonin which helps us to fall asleep and to stay asleep.
 Bright lights just before bedtime can inhibit this.
+If you find light creeping into your baby’s room in the early morning it could be worthwhile to invest in a blackout blind.

 Unfortunately I don’t mean for you!
 Massaging your baby can help them to relax and settle into a deeper sleep.
 Nearly everything your baby experiences every day is new and exciting and it can be hard to process all of this new information.
 Taking some time time out to connect with your baby through massage can help you to both unwind, release tension and hopefully sleep better.